 Similar to her work as an actor, chandra’s work as a writer and producer primarily explores fresh and reflective storytelling.
-As a writer, her most recently produced play, Forgive to Forget, premiered at Passage Theatre’s Solo Flight Festival; her plays include a rhyme for the UNDERground, Standing At… (Heideman Award Finalist—National Ten-Minute Play Contest of Actors Theatre of Louisville / Source Festival Semi-Finalist; named a top play in the Downtown Urban Theatre Festival), To Old San Juan, Leaning—, A /B, LETTERS (co-created), the collaboratively developed Queen Latina, among others. chandra also writes screenplays and performance poetry.
+As a writer, her work includes new media projects like Complete Sentences? and plays like a rhyme for the UNDERground, Standing At… (Heideman Award Finalist—National Ten-Minute Play Contest of Actors Theatre of Louisville / Source Festival Semi-Finalist; named a top play in the Downtown Urban Theatre Festival) and Forgive to Forget. chandra also writes screenplays and performance poetry.

-Off-stage and off-camera, chandra is highly active in various causes, particularly arts education and youth advocacy.
-To this end, she co-founded viBe Theater Experience (viBe) in 2002. viBe is an award-winning, non-profit, performing-arts education organization that provides free creative and collaborative space for young, urban women to share their stories and use their voices to transform themselves and their communities.
+chandra is also highly active in various causes, particularly arts education and youth advocacy.
+She co-founded viBe Theater Experience (viBe), an award-winning, non-profit, performing-arts education organization that provides free creative and collaborative space for young, urban women to share their stories and use their voices to transform themselves and their communities.
 As a producer/performer, chandra co-developed and co-produced the LOVE/YOUTH Project, a collaborative theatrical response of professional artists to the violence against LGBT youth.
-She is also the founder of For the Artist, a company providing innovative workshops, tools and seminars specifically designed to empowering artists to become working professionals.
+She is also the founder of For.the.Artist, a company providing innovative workshops, tools and seminars specifically designed to empowering artists to become working professionals.

 chandra, who spells her name in all lowercase, puts into practice the Ghanaian proverb,